paxdotdev/pax/README.md

 ```

-In addition to responsive layouts, form controls, and GUIs, Pax [aims to maintain](https://docs.pax-lang.org/intro-goals-prior-art.html) high-performance 2D vector drawing and 120fps rendering with fine-grained, creativity-friendly animation APIs.
+In addition to responsive layouts, form controls, and GUIs, Pax [aims to maintain](https://www.pax-lang.org/intro-goals-prior-art.html) high-performance 2D vector drawing and 120fps rendering with fine-grained, creativity-friendly animation APIs.

-Pax runs in browsers via WebAssembly and as native macOS apps via LLVM.
-Native support will be extended to: iOS, Android, Windows, and Linux.
+Pax compiles across platforms: as native macOS apps via LLVM and in browsers via WebAssembly.
+Native targets will be extended to: iOS, Android, Windows, and Linux.

 ## Docs
 Read more in [The Pax Docs](https://docs.pax-lang.org/)